-- A. A successful company is led by an effective and entrepreneurial board, whose role is to promote the long-term sustainable success of the company, generating value for shareholders and contributing to wider society. - B. The board should establish the company's purpose, values and strategy, and satisfy itself that these and its culture are aligned.
-All directors must act with integrity, lead by example and promote the desired culture. - C. The board should ensure that the necessary resources are in place for the company to meet its objectives and measure performance against them.
-The board should also establish a framework of prudent and effective controls, which enable risk to be assessed and managed. - D. In order for the company to meet its responsibilities to shareholders and stakeholders, the board should ensure effective engagement with, and encourage participation from, these parties. - E. The board should ensure that workforce policies and practices are consistent with the company's values and support its long-term sustainable success.
+- A. A successful company is led by an effective and entrepreneurial board, whose role is to promote the long-term sustainable success of the company, generating value for shareholders and contributing to wider society.
+The board should ensure that the necessary resources, policies and practices are in place for the company to meet its objectives and measure performance against them. - B. The board should establish the company's purpose, values and strategy, and satisfy itself that these and its culture are all aligned.
+All directors must act with integrity, lead by example and promote the desired culture. - C. Governance reporting should focus on board decisions and their outcomes in the context of the company's strategy and objectives.
+Where the board reports on departures from the Code's provisions, it should provide a clear explanation. - D. In order for the company to meet its responsibilities to shareholders and stakeholders, the board should ensure effective engagement with, and encourage participation from, these parties. - E. The board should ensure that workforce policies and practices are consistent with the company's values and support its long-term sustainable success.
 The workforce should be able to raise any matters of concern.

-- The board should assess the basis on which the company generates and preserves value over the long-term.
+- 1. The board should assess the basis on which the company generates and preserves value over the long-term.
 It should describe in the annual report how opportunities and risks to the future success of the business have been considered and addressed, the sustainability of the company's business model and how its governance contributes to the delivery of its strategy. - 2.
-The board should assess and monitor culture.
+The board should assess and monitor culture and how the desired culture has been embedded.
 Where it is not satisfied that policy, practices or behaviour throughout the business are aligned with the company's purpose, values and strategy, it should seek assurance that management has taken corrective action.
 The annual report should explain the board's activities and any action taken.
 In addition, it should include an explanation of the company's approach to investing in and rewarding its workforce. - 3.
 In addition to formal general meetings, the chair should seek regular engagement with major shareholders in order to understand their views on governance and performance against the strategy.
 Committee chairs should seek engagement with shareholders on significant matters related to their areas of responsibility.
-The chair should ensure that the board as a whole has a clear understanding of the views of shareholders.
+The chair should ensure that the board has a clear understanding of the views of shareholders.

 - 4. When 20 per cent or more of votes have been cast against the board recommendation for a resolution, the company should explain, when announcing voting results, what actions it intends to take to consult shareholders in order to understand the reasons behind the result.
-An update on the views received from shareholders and actions taken should be published no later than six months after the shareholder meeting.
-The board should then provide a final summary in the annual report and, if applicable, in the explanatory notes to resolutions at the next shareholder meeting, on what impact the feedback has had on the decisions the board has taken and any actions or resolutions now proposed.1 - 5.
-The board should understand the views of the company's other key stakeholders and describe in the annual report how their interests and the matters set out in section 172 of the Companies Act 2006 have been considered in board discussions and decision-making.2 The board should keep engagement mechanisms under review so that they remain effective.
+An update on the views received from shareholders and actions taken should be published no later than six months after the shareholder meeting1.
+The board should then provide a final summary in the annual report and, if applicable, in the explanatory notes to resolutions at the next shareholder meeting, on what impact the feedback has had on the decisions the board has taken and any actions or resolutions now proposed.2 - 5.
+The board should understand the views of the company's other key stakeholders and describe in the annual report how these and the matters set out in section 172 of the Companies Act 2006 have been considered in board discussions and decision-making.
+The board should keep engagement mechanisms under review so that they remain effective.